gerthmicha/postpb/README.md

 ## Tutorial

-A detailed turorial can be found in the wiki.
+A detailed tutorial can be found [here](https://gerthmicha.github.io/postpb/).

 ## Examples
 *postpb* comes with two sets of example data that can be loaded by clicking the buttons under the file selection dialogs in the trace and tree tabs.